-Kenyan writer and teacher, Dr Wandia Njoya surprised herself when she fell in love with an authentic African man who loves her, and said yes to getting married.
-Most of her life she had believed critics who told her she was too vocal and too knowledgeable for a man to fall in love with.
-She had accepted this, resolving that she wasn’t going to give up her identity to get a husband, and that she wouldn’t love herself any less simply because, or even if no African man would.
+Kenyan writer and teacher, Dr Wandia Njoya surprised herself when she fell in love with an authentic African man who loves her and said yes to getting married.
+For most of her life, she had believed critics who told her she was too vocal and too knowledgeable for a man to fall in love with.
+She had accepted this, resolving that she wasn’t going to give up her identity to get a husband and that she wouldn’t love herself any less simply because, or even if no African man would.
 Her reason?
 The revolution of Africans purely accepting who we are, joys, scars, and all.
 “I decided that for revolution, I must love myself, even if no African man would.”

 In Africa, issues of sexism and stereotypes largely surround marriage.
-Marriage is the ultimate achievement for the African woman.
-Being the CEO of a company, a novel innovator, a wealthy business woman, or a widely acclaimed author is never enough.
+Marriage is the ultimate achievement for African women.
+Being the CEO of a company, a novel innovator, a wealthy businesswoman, or a widely acclaimed author is never enough.
 Your validation as a woman is the adoption of a man’s name, and a ring on your finger.
-As Chimamanda stated in her Tedx talk ‘We All Should Be Feminists,’ females are expected to aspire to marriage and make life choices bearing in mind that marriage is the most important thing.
+As Chimamanda stated in her TEDx talk ‘We All Should Be Feminists,’ females are expected to aspire to marriage and make life choices bearing in mind that marriage is the most important thing.
 As if the pressure on getting married is not enough, there’s the standard age range within which every female must scramble to say “for better and for worse, till death do us part.”
-And when you are lucky enough to be married at that age, you are expected to become a baby making machine for the next five or more years.
+And when you are lucky enough to be married at that age, you are expected to become a baby-making machine for the next five or more years.
 God help that African woman who gets married and doesn’t succumb to fits of nausea in the first year.